 Since 1992, the United States has observed the moratorium on underground nuclear testing while significantly decreasing the total nuclear arsenal.
 While this important achievement has allowed the country to pursue a variety of nonproliferation and disarmament goals, it has also required NNSA and its weapons laboratories to replace the functions of nuclear tests with the science-based Stockpile Stewardship Program to ensure the safety, security and effectiveness of the stockpile.
 The SSP combines nonnuclear experiments, highly accurate physics modeling, and improved computational power to simulate and predict nuclear weapon performance over a wide range of conditions and scenarios.
 This predictive power affords NNSA and the weapons laboratories the necessary tools to assess the stockpile, maintain its performance, continuously improve safety, respond to technological surprise and support future treaties.
 The office is comprised of the following Programs:

-These three offices work together to comprehensively support the stockpile.
+These four offices work together to comprehensively support the stockpile.
 Experiments extend and validate the computational models that are the basis for designing and evaluating new technologies or manufacturing approaches and resolving questions related to aging.
 Implementing these challenging programs maintains a workforce at the cutting edge of weapons physics issues, and a talented and energized workforce is the foundation of stockpile maintenance over the long term.
 Among our ongoing efforts are the following activities:

 All of these efforts represent a great scientific challenge coupled with a challenging timeline that we manage and meet through the Predictive Capability Framework (PCF).
 The PCF is a long-term integrated roadmap to guide the science, technology and engineering activities and Directed Stockpile Work to the highest priority needs of the nuclear stockpile and its continuing certification.